 - Take measure of the State of Play in East Baltimore through an environmental scan

-- Share knowledge on how on how to build healthy kids and communities through sport
+- Share knowledge on how to build healthy kids and communities through sport

 - Host local stakeholders to identify needs, discover resources, and set shared goals